behreajj/AsePnmIo/README.md

 Import and export ignore alpha *completely*.
 (For example transparent red, `0x000000ff`, will not be corrected to opaque black, `0xff000000`.)
 I recommend that you set an opaque background layer if you want to avoid issues.

-The Netpbm file format supports neither layers nor frames.
+PNM file formats support neither layers nor frames.
 For that reason, a flattened copy of the sprite is made at the active frame.

 When the color maximum is reduced, the script performs *no* dithering, unlike GIMP or Krita.
 Dither prior to export if you want the effect.